xalelax/blog/_drafts/bayes.markdown

 categories: Blog
 ---

+Fun fact: Bayes' Theorem,
+arguably one of the most important theorems in statistics, was discovered by a presbyterian minister and theologian.
+It should not come as a surprise, then, that it can be applied to questions at the fringe of Science and bear interesting results.

+In particular, in this post I wanted to provide a simple introduction to Bayes' Theorem and Bayesian Inference, and show some applications to supernatural phenomena; this weird choice of topic is motivated both by the alleged motivations behind the discovery of Bayes' Theorem and by the fact that supernatural phenomena are more captivating than dice throws or other textbook examples ¯\\_(ツ)_/¯

-Full disclosure, since for many people this is a delicate argument: **I am not religious** and I **do not** believe in anything supernatural.
-I will try to avoid strawmanning positions different from mine, but if I do I apologize in advance, and please let me know.
+Full disclosure, since for many people this is a delicate argument: **I am not religious** and I **do not** believe in anything supernatural. **I will try to avoid strawmanning positions different from mine**, but I apologize in advance if I do, and please let me know what I got wrong by contacting me or in the comment section.

 # Probabilities and Experiments